-Definition of DTT
+The Purpose of DTT

 The basics of DTT are stated in five principles.
 First, skills are broken down into small bites.
 Instructions are given in the most concise manner possible.
 Instead of asking a child to show the teacher which card on a table is red, the instructor may say simply, “touch red.”
 In this way, students avoid confusion about what the practitioner is asking.
 Second, the educator teaches each “bite” until the student masters it before moving on to another skill.
 Third, each session is intensive.
 Fourth, teachers begin with prompts as needed and then decrease them.
 Fifth, learning must be reinforced by incentives.
 The offering of these incentives and the point at which they are offered must be consistent.
 Dtteaching.com says that this early intervention technique is one of the main approaches therapists and educators use with children who exhibit autism.

-How DTT is Different?
+How is DTT Different?

-Another teaching protocol, Incidental Teaching, focuses on naturally occurring events as teaching opportunities.
+DTT is only one type of training that uses applied behavioral analysis.
+For instance, another teaching protocol, Incidental Teaching, focuses on naturally occurring events as teaching opportunities.
 The practitioner arranges an environment attractive to children and allows the child to prompt the teaching by showing interest in someone or something around him.
 The instructor then “elaborates” on the chosen item and elicits responses from the student.
 When the child reacts appropriately, he receives a “confirming response” or, in other words, a reward.

 • Acquisition: the child accomplishes the initial lesson.